 Most of the imported products that Spohn sells are unregulated.
 It's nice if they are UL Listed, but they do not have to be.
 Faucets are different.
 They are regulated products, and they are required by law to be tested and certified, if not by UL, then by one of the other six organizations that test and certify faucets.
 Freuer faucets have not been tested and certified.
 Spohn Global seems to make no effort to comply with the regulations that govern the importation and sale of faucets in North America.

 Testing and certifying faucets is expensive business.
 It may cost as much as $5,000 to have a faucet certified.
 The testing is comprehensive, including tests for harmful, noxious and toxic materials, for high lead levels, for temperature stability (to prevent scalding, especially of children); for reliability of the faucet valves (which are tested through 500,000 on/off/hot/cold cycles) and resistance to leaking under various temperatures and water pressures.
 Without certification you cannot possibly know that the faucet is safe or reasonably reliable.

 But, some less than scrupulous faucet sellers ignore their responsibility to have their faucets tested and certified because the penalty for failing to do so often does not fall on them but on the unsuspecting consumer who suddenly finds that his new faucet cannot lawfully be installed in because it is not certified to comply with the local plumbing code.
 We don't know that Freuer falls into this category of predatory sellers, but it's hard to imagine that the company simply "forgot" to have its faucets tested.

 Chinese and Taiwanese imported faucets similar in style and price to Freuer but generally of better quality with an actual warranty include:

-If you have experience with Freuer faucets, good, bad or indifferent, we would like to hear about it, so please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Freuer faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.